2010 Sudanese general election: Results

 In 16 state constituencies and 17 national constituencies (18 and 15 according to other sources), a repoll was ordered (to be held within 60 days); the results in the other constituencies will be announced on 20 April 2010.
 27 MPs (five national, four in the Southern Sudanese Legislative Assembly, and 18 for state assemblies) were elected by default, as they had no opponent in the election.

 The National Assembly results were announced on May 20, in which the NCP won 73% of the seats, while the SPLM won 22% of the seats.
 The remaining five percent was won by the smaller opposition parties.

-On 26 April, President Bashir's party National Congress was officially declared the winner after Sudan's election commission announced he received 68% of the votes.
+On 26 April, President Omar al-Bashir's National Congress Party was officially declared the winner after Sudan's election commission announced he received 68% of the votes.

-While no full parliamentary election results are available, the National Congress Party won 306 of the 450 seats, and the SPLM won 99 seats.
-45 seats went to smaller parties.
+While no full parliamentary election results are available, the NCP won 324 of the 450 seats, and the SPLM won 99 seats.
+27 seats went to smaller parties.